-51 Most Colorful Wolves and Other Wild Dogs in the World
+51 of the Most Colorful Wolves and Other Wild Dogs in the World

 The noble and mysterious wolf has long been a symbol across cultures.
-Sometimes representing evil and sometimes representing quiet strength, the wolf is a beloved part of countless fairy tales and stories.
-And while most of us are familiar with the gray wolf, the wolf (and its close relatives) can be surprisingly colorful!
+Sometimes representing evil and sometimes quiet strength, the wolf is a beloved part of countless fairy tales and stories.
+And while most of us are familiar with the gray wolf, the wolf (and its close relatives) comes in surprisingly many colors!

-Here’s our list of the most colorful wolves and other wild dogs in the world:
+Here’s our list of the world’s most colorful wolves and other wild dogs:

 1. Himalayan Wolf